 This hike starts at the Helderberg Nature Reserve in Somerset West.
-It is a 45 minute and 50 km drive from the centre of Cape Town.
+It is a 45-minute and 50 km drive from the centre of Cape Town.
 There is an entry fee of R15 per vehicle, R25 per adult and R15 per child.
 The is ample space for safe parking within the reserve.

 We left early on a Saturday in February 2020 from Cape Town and started hiking at 8:15 am.
 This was definitely necessary because it was a very hot summer day.
 The reserve opens at 7:30 am.
 I brought my hiking poles for the descent as my knees were hurting from recent other hikes.

-Tips on Helderberg Dome
+Tips for the Helderberg Dome Hike

 - Bring a sunhat, sunscreen and plenty of water.
 It can be very hot in summer.